A Robust 3D Registration Method via Simultaneous Inlier Identification and Model Estimation: Robust Fitting Using Truncated Loss

-As MCME takes the inlier residual distribution of model fitting into account, while MC does not, a natural question arises: \textit{Is MCME theoretically superior over MC?} Next we answer this question by comparing the lowest achievable residual of the two criterions.
+Since SIME takes the fitting residual into account in inlier selection, whereas MC does not, a natural question arises: \begin{quote} \textit{How do SIME and MC differ in fitting performance?} \end{quote} We answer this question by comparing the lowest achievable fitting residual under the two criteria.